Enterprise Recon 2.12.0

 Proprietary Client Microsoft Visual C++ Redistributable package must be installed on the same host where the ODBC Driver is installed.

-User Account The ER2 user account that is used for the ODBC login credentials must have either (i) Global Admin (Global) or (ii) Detailed Reporting (Resource) permissions for all Targets and Groups.
-See User Permissions for more information.
+User Account The Enterprise Recon user account that is used for the ODBC login credentials must have either (i) Global Admin (Global) or (ii) Detailed Reporting (Resource) permissions for all Targets and Groups.
+For more information, refer to the User Permissions section.

 Downloading the ODBC Driver